Agile vs. Waterfall - Which is right for you?

 What is Waterfall methodology?

-Waterfall development is a sequential method that moves from one phase to another without overlap or iteration between phases until reaching acceptance testing at the end of each phase.
+The Waterfall methodology of development is a sequential method that moves from one phase to another without overlap or iteration between phases until reaching acceptance testing at the end of each phase.
 This means that after approval occurs at one stage, no additional changes can be made before moving onto the next step unless it's a 'critical' change.

 The main advantage of Waterfall methodology vs. Agile development is that it provides a clear and concise plan for stakeholders, as they can see all the steps involved in the project and when each will be completed.
 It also allows for more rigorous testing since features aren't moved on to the next phase until they've been tested and approved.